 Option No. 3: Shop for the best rate

 Buying a home is stressful.
 Quite often, then, buyers will stick with banks or financial institutions they know.
-But when shopping for mortgage rates, it’s actually better to cast your net wide and far.
+But when shopping for the best mortgage rate, it’s actually better to cast your net wide and far.

 Consider credit unions and mono-lenders (lenders who use mortgage brokers and only deal with mortgage loans), as quite often these institutions can offer much better rates and terms than big banks.